Epidemiology, diagnosis, and treatment of brain abscesses. | Canada Hyperbarics Skip to main content

 What They Found

 They found that Staphylococcus and Streptococcus species are the most frequent causes of brain abscesses.
-The prognosis for patients with brain abscesses has gradually improved over the past 50 years, likely due to advancements in brain imaging, minimally invasive neurosurgical procedures, and standardized antibiotic treatment.
+The prognosis for patients with brain abscesses has gradually improved over the past 50 years, likely due to advancements in brain imaging, minimally invasive neurosurgical procedures, and standardised antibiotic treatment.

 Canadian Relevance